Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Background

 \subsection{Tree sampling and verification}

 We now review how SpecInfer~\citep{miao2023specinfer}, SpecTr~\citep{sun2023spectr}, naive sampling~\citep{miao2023specinfer}, and top-$k$ sampling\footnote{Top-$k$ sampling is an improved version of naive sampling which we introduce as a baseline in this work.} perform token tree sampling and verification.
 With regard to sampling, SpecInfer, SpecTr, and naive sampling all perform i.i.d. sampling with replacement from the draft model, while top-$k$ sampling selects the top-$k$ highest probability tokens from the draft model.
 In terms of verification, SpecInfer and SpecTr compare the draft and target model probabilities for the sampled tokens to decide which (if any) to accept; naive and top-$k$ sampling, on the other hand, sample a token from the \textit{target model} distribution and accept it if it corresponds to one of the tokens from the speculated tree.
-These methods all verify a speculated token tree in a recursive manner---starting at the root of the tree---differing only in the verification algorithm they apply at each node.

-\paragraph{SpecInfer:} The SpecInfer method iteratively verifies tokens that were sampled from one or more draft models.
+These methods all verify a speculated token tree in a recursive manner---starting at the root of the tree---differing only in the verification algorithm they apply at each node. \paragraph{SpecInfer:} The SpecInfer method iteratively verifies tokens that were sampled from one or more draft models.
 Like the original speculative decoding method~\citep{leviathan2023fast}, it compares the draft model probabilities to those from the target model to decide if to accept.
 Note that while the SpecInfer method allows sampling from $k$ different draft models to generate $k$ children for a node, in this work we consider the more common setting where only one draft model is available.
 Therefore, we compare with the version of SpecInfer which samples from a single draft model $k$ times instead.
-We present pseudocode for SpecInfer in Appendix~\ref{app:specinfer}.

-\paragraph{SpecTr:} The SpecTr algorithm is similar in spirit to the SpecInfer algorithm.
-It iterates through the children of a node, and uses a sampling procedure to decide if to accept a child, in such a way that the output distribution is unchanged.
-One important property of this algorithm is that it is within a factor of $(1-1/e)$ of the best possible verification algorithm (meaning, the one with highest possible acceptance rate).
-For brevity, we refer users to Algorithm 3 in the SpecTr paper for the exact pseudocode for this algorithm.
+To see pseudocode for SpecInfer, please see Algorithm~\ref{alg:sequoia-verify} and ignore all blue lines (lines 10-16).